fuzzymfx/fuzzymfx.github.io/content/posts/cbrtl.md

 Pick up a language, and **stick to it**.
 Python, JavaScript, Java *(well, not Java, that is shit.
 "But, but, but....." shhhhhhh.)*, C++, Go, Rust, etc. are all good choices.
 It doesn't matter which language you pick.
 Real-world applications require you to know the basics and learn the rest on the go.
 You can always learn as many languages you wish.

-We start by getting into the [documentation](https://devdocs.io/cpp/), learning the basics, and then moving on to practising.
-There are a ton of tutorials on YouTube that help you learn C++.
+Start by getting into the [documentation](https://devdocs.io/cpp/), learning the basics, and then moving on to practising.
+Now, the process of reading through documntation and can get a bit tedious and boring, but the habbit of reading and understanding documentation is extremely important.
+It is the fastest way.
+Otherwise, there are a ton of tutorials on YouTube that help you learn C++.
 I am sharing a few here that I followed while I was learning to code:

 - [C++ Tutorial for Beginners - Learn C++ in 1 Hour](https://youtu.be/ZzaPdXTrSb8?si=hD1z12yg6trfLPrs)
 - [C++ Crash Course For Beginners](https://www.youtube.com/watch?v=1v_4dL8l8pQ&t=4s&pp=ygUQYysrIGNyYXNoIGNvdXJzZQ%3D%3D)
 - [C++ Tutorial for Beginners - Full Course](https://www.youtube.com/watch?v=vLnPwxZdW4Y&t=528s&pp=ygUQYysrIGNyYXNoIGNvdXJzZQ%3D%3D)
 [*More...*](https://www.youtube.com/results?search_query=c%2B%2B+crash+course)

-We'd not be following anything mentioned above.
 The problem with visual-based learning is that it is **inherently slow**; I am trying to make this process faster and more efficient by sharing everything you need to know to get started.
 Here's a comprehensive guide on `C++`, and `stdlib`:

 [**C++ for cbrtl**: a short guide to getting started with cbrtl ->](/blog/c++.html)

 To get the hang of C++, let's start with HackerRank or Leetcode.
-Each platform has multiple levels, and each level is associated with a difficult jump.
+Each platform has multiple levels, and each level is associated with a difficulty jump.

 ### Problem Solving/ Data Structures

-Moving on to **problem-solving and critical thinking**, there are multiple ways to develop this.
-You could go ahead and follow the [industry standard](https://leetcode.com), or do [what I did](https://github.com/fuzzymx).
-To approach a problem, you need to think about how to approach the problem, and then write code to solve it.
+Moving on to **problem-solving and critical thinking**, there are multiple steps to develop this.The first would be to go ahead and follow the [generic approach](https://leetcode.com), and the next is to [start building](https://github.com/fuzzymx).
+To solve a problem, you need to think about how to approach the problem, and then write code to solve it.
 This is where you'd want to learn about data structures and algorithms.

+For example, if you're given a problem to find the maximum element in a given set of numbers, you'd want to think about how to approach the problem.
+You could start by having a variable for a maximum number, and then pick up each number from set to check if the number that you see is greater than the maximum number you've seen so far.
+If it is, then you'd want to update the maximum number.
+For this, you would want to have a **data structure** *(array)* to store the numbers, and an **algorithm** *(loop)* to iterate over the numbers.

 Here is one that teaches you Data Structures using C++: [C++ Full Course | C++ Tutorial | Data Structures & Algorithms](https://www.youtube.com/watch?v=z9bZufPHFLU&list=PLfqMhTWNBTe0b2nM6JHVCnAkhQRGiZMSJ)